kotojo/finance_app/README.md

 This is a personal project for making a [React.js](https://github.com/facebook/react) application and learning lots of libraries that probably aren't needed to actually do this.

 ## Goals
-* Let users input their finances into the application and syncs real-time across all users that can view said finances
+* Let users input their finances into the application and syncs real-time across all users that can view said finances.
 * Have multiple users be able to share finance tracking as a family.
-* Have data visualization using [D3.js](https://d3js.org/) to view purchase history by category over days/weeks/months.
+* Have data visualization to view purchase history by category over days/weeks/months.

 ## Installation
 * This project was started using [Create React App](https://github.com/facebookincubator/create-react-app), so you will need to install that first.